 - Research Seminar (SEST-710) in the final semester in the program (summer graduates see exception below).

 Students in the joint degree program are not required to enroll in the Research Seminar.
 They may submit an equivalent paper (usually 30-40 pages in length) to the program in fulfillment of this requirement.
-Arrangements must be made with the SSP Academic Counselor prior to the student's final semester in the M.A. program.
+Arrangements must be made with Associate Director of Academic Affairs prior to the student's final semester in the M.A. program.

 The Research Seminar must be taken in the final semester except for students graduating in the summer who must take the seminar in the spring of their last year.